Dangerous Beauty

 The inciting incident occurs at 12 minutes when Marco's family arranges his marriage to a wealthy woman of proper status, destroying Veronica's dreams of marrying him and having a conventional life.
 Her one path to happiness is closed..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Veronica makes the active choice to become a courtesan, entering Paola's home for training.
+This reveals the protagonist's commitment to Veronica makes the active choice to become a courtesan, entering Paola's home for training.
 She chooses power and self-determination over respectability, crossing into a new world., moving from reaction to action.

 The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
 Here, Veronica is arrested and charged with witchcraft by the Inquisition.
 Everything she built is destroyed - her home ransacked, her career ended, her life threatened.
-The whiff of death: she faces execution, and her mother's courtesan past is exposed, destroying her family., demonstrates the protagonist at their lowest point.
+The whiff of death: she faces execution, and her mother's courtesan past is exposed, destroying her family., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Marco and the other courtesans rally to defend Veronica.
 She realizes she must defend not just herself but all women's right to choose their paths.
 She synthesizes her courtesan's wit with her authentic self to fight back., demonstrating the transformation achieved throughout the journey.